The regularizing effects of resetting in a particle system for the Burgers equation: Proof of Lemma Proof of Lemma 2.7

 almost surely.
 Using Gronwall's lemma this implies

 almost surely.
 Here we absorbed the constant $e^{c_{n-1} t}$ into $c_{n-1}$, which is valid as $t \leq T_0 = T_0( U^0_1 )$.
 Now

-almost surely, where we used~\eqref{eqnDnIplusLambdaInv} and~\eqref{eqnD1ell} to obtain the second inequality, and equations~\eqref{eqnD1lambda} and~\eqref{eqnLambdaBound} to obtain the third inequality.
-Now Gronwall's Lemma gives~\eqref{eqnDnutbound}, where we again absorb the exponential factor $e^{c_{n-1} t}$ into $(1 + c_{n-1} t)$, by replacing $c_{n-1}$ with a larger constant, which by our convention we still denote by $c_{n-1}$. \end{proof}

-\begin{proof}[Proof of Lemma~\ref{lmaCnBound}] By Proposition~\ref{ppnLocalExistence}, existence will follow if we establish~\eqref{eqnUdeltatCn} for $n=1$.
-We prove~\eqref{eqnUdeltatCn} by induction.
+almost surely, where we used~(\ref{eqnDnIplusLambdaInv}) and (\ref {eqnD1ell}) to obtain the second inequality, and equations (\ref {eqnD1lambda}) and~(\ref{eqnLambdaBound}) to obtain the third inequality.
+Now Gronwall's lemma gives~(\ref{eqnDnutbound}), where we again absorb the exponential factor $e^{c_{n-1} t}$ into $(1 + c_{n-1} t)$, by replacing $c_{n-1}$ with a larger constant, which by our convention we still denote by $c_{n-1}$. \end{pf} \begin{pf*}{Proof of Lemma~\ref{lmaCnBound}} By Proposition~\ref{ppnLocalExistence}, existence will follow if we establish~(\ref{eqnUdeltatCn}) for $n=1$.
+We prove~(\ref{eqnUdeltatCn}) by induction.
 Since the constant $c_0$ in Lemma~\ref{lmaCnGrowthRate} is absolute, the proof for $n = 1$ is identical to the proof of the inductive step.
 Thus we only prove the inductive step.

-Assume that~\eqref{eqnUdeltatCn} holds for $n-1$, choose $c_{n-1} = c_{n-1}(U_{n-1})$ to be the constant from Lemma~\ref{lmaCnGrowthRate}.
+Assume that~(\ref{eqnUdeltatCn}) holds for $n-1$, choose $c_{n-1} = c_{n-1}(U_{n-1})$ to be the constant from Lemma~\ref{lmaCnGrowthRate}.
 Thus whenever $\delta_t < T_0$,

-holds for all $k \leq \frac{T_0}{\delta_t}$.
+holds for all $k \leq\frac{T_0}{\delta_t}$.
 Iterating this we have

 for all $t \leq T_0$.
 Thus we choose $U_n$ to be given by